 - Elbow dysplasia (malformation of the elbow joint causing pain andn disability): score ideally O:O

-- Eye Disease: Multifocal retinal dysplasia (MRD) (severe MRD will cause visual impairment); Collie eye anomaly (CEA) (a lesion or pale patch on the eye); Progressive retinal atrophy (PRA) (leads to blindness)
+- Eye Disease: Multifocal retinal dysplasia (MRD) (severe MRD will cause visual impairment) (litter screening); Collie eye anomaly (CEA) (a lesion or pale patch on the eye) (litter screening); Progressive retinal atrophy (PRA) (leads to blindness) (annual testing); Retinal pigment epithelial dystrophy (RPED) (annual testing)

-- Canine cyclic neutropenia (Grey Collie syndrome) (stem cell disorder – very serious disease with multiple symptoms and death at a very young age)
+- Canine Cyclic Neutropenia (stem cell disorder – very serious disease with multiple symptoms and death at a very young age)

 - Merle gene